YassinAoMhmd/-Rock-paper-scissors/README.md

 # -Rock-paper-scissors
-The rock-paper-scissors game implemented in javascript.
+The rock-paper-scissors game implemented in javascript with DOM methods.